minusmo/Films-of-Ghibli/README.md

 # Ghibli-Movie-Showcase-

-A Ghibli Showcase webapp with React and Babel
+A Ghibli Showcase webpage with just html5, css3, javascript